Historical Football Kits

 In 1896, having had to seek re-election for the third time in only four seasons, Burslem Port Vale lost their League status and returned to the Midland League.
 It is known that the club played in red shirts and "grey serge" knickers followed by amber and black during this period.
 After they beat First Division Sheffield United in the FA Cup, the club was elected back into the Second Division in 1898.
 They continued to struggle and in 1907, faced with serious financial problems, the club resigned from the League and almost went out of business.
 Only one year later, local rivals Stoke FC found themselves in the same position and resigned their place leaving the Potteries without a League club.

-In 1954 Vale romped to the Third Division (North) championship and reached the FA Cup semi-final only to drop back into Division Three (South) in 1957.
-The following season Vale were founder members of the new Fourth Division, winning the title at the first attempt.
-The early Sixties brought a revival of the amber and black stripes of an earlier era but there was little to celebrate on the pitch and the last half of the decade was spent in the Fourth Division.
-In 1968 they were expelled from the Football League because of financial irregularities, a replay of the sequence of events that had played out in 1919, but they were immediately voted back in by the clubs.
+The early Sixties brought a revival of the amber and black stripes of port vale fc crest 1974an earlier era and a more colourful crest but there was little to celebrate on the pitch and the last half of the decade was spent in the Fourth Division.
+In 1968, in an uncanny reversal of the sequence of events that had played out in 1919, they were expelled from the Football League because of financial irregularities but were immediately voted back in by sympathetic clubs.

-Promotion came in 1970 and eight seasons were spent in the Third Division before Vale dropped back into the Fourth in 1978.
-During the 1980s they were promoted and relegated with some regularity but it was as a Third Division club that their fortunes improved in 1988.
-After beating Spurs in a Fourth Round FA Cup-tie, Vale secured promotion to Division Two via the play-offs.
-Despite a set back in 1992 when they were relegated, Vale bounced back in 1994 and remained in the new First Division (previously the Second) until 2000 when they were relegated to Nationwide Division Two.
-In 2008 they dropped again, this time into League Two.
+It was as a Third Division club that Port Vale's fortunes improved in 1988.
+After beating Spurs in a Fourth Round FA Cup-tie, they secured promotion to Division Two via the play-offs.
+Despite a set back in 1992 when they were relegated, Vale bounced back in 1994 and remained in the second tier until 2000 when they were relegated to Nationwide Division Two.

 Sources